bogeeee/restfuncs/readme.md

     /**
      * ---- Write your API method as a plain typescript method... ----
      * This JSDoc also gets outputted in the API browser / OpenAPI spec.
-     * @param user Parameters can be any complex typescript type.
+     * @param someComplexParam Your parameters can be any complex typescript type.
 They are automatically validated at runtime.
-     * @param myCallback You can have server->client callback functions as parameters.
-Their arguments also get validated and shaped (see return) // TODO: allow deeply nested
+     * @param myEventCallbackParam You can have server->client callback functions as parameters.
+Their arguments also get validated and shaped (like, see return).
+Here we send the progress of the file upload. // TODO: allow deeply nested
+     * @param someFileParam Use the UploadFile type anywhere in your parameters (can be multiple, a ...rest param, or deeply nested).
+As soon as you suck on the stream, the restfuncs client will send that corresponding upload in an extra http request.
      */
-    async myAPIMethod(user: {id?: number, name: string}, myCallback?: (v) => void) {
+    async myAPIMethod(someComplexParam: {id?: number, name: string},   myEventCallbackParam?: (percentDone:number) => void,   someFileParam?: UploadFile) {
         // this.session.... // access the browser session

         // ADVANCED:
         // this.req.... // Access the raw (express) request
         // this.res.... // Access the raw (express) response
-        // (<Callback> myCallback).... // Access some options for, when dealing with high frequent updates.
+        // (<Callback> myEventCallbackParam).... // Access some options for, when dealing with high frequent events.

         return `Hello ${user.name}` // The output automatically gets validated and shaped into the declared or implicit return type of `myAPIMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result
     }

-    async myAPIMethodWithFileUpload(..., myFile: UploadFile, ...) {/*...*/} // Use the UploadFile type anywhere in your parameters (can be multiple and deeply nested).

     // ... <-- More API methods
     // ... <-- Methods that serve html / images / binary.
 See TODO:baseurl/#html--images--binary-as-a-result